ArthurLobopro/electron-frame/README.md

 # Electron Frame

-Electron Frame is a simple and customizable window frame build on HTML for you application.
+Electron Frame is a simple and customizable window frame built on HTML for your application.

 ## ScreenShots